You may have seen the Android headunits advertised as having Vivid OS. But what is Vivid OS, and how does it differ from Android?

 Features of Vivid OS

-Vivid is being actively developed, and features such as the split-screen mode was added early on, along with day/night mode based on the timezone.
+Vivid is being actively developed and features such as the split-screen mode were added early on, along with day/night mode based on the timezone.
 But the design has been for landscape mode, which is much more helpful for an Android headunit, whereas portrait mode Android is aimed at phones.